A vegan pumpkin soup without coconut milk!

 Australia.
 Common types perfect for pumpkin soup include Jap/Kent, Queensland Blue, Jarradale or Butternut Pumpkin (that's butternut squash in the US)

 Here in Australia I tend to use Jap/Kent variety but that's because it's handy to me.
 Any type of edible pumpkin or butternut pumpkin will work.

 US.
 Sugar pumpkin or butternut squash is perfect here.

 You'll find full instructions and measurements in the recipe card at the bottom of the post.

 Step 1: Heat the oil in a large soup pot or saucepan.
-Add the sliced onion and saute for 3 minutes or until the onion is soft.
+Add the sliced onion and sauté for 3-4 minutes or until the onion is soft.